yikaiyang/SS22-Knowledge-Graph/Report.md

 The model TransE performs averagely to below average in comparison to other models.
 One explaination for that could be that it does not support symmetric relationships which the relationship 'IS_CONNECTED' requires.
 Furthermore, it is not optimized for 1-to-N relationships which also may impacted the performance negatively.

 TransH is the second best performing model .
 The reason for the relatively good performance of TransH could be found in a large number of 1-to-N relationships in the KG and it is likely the single model with the ability to support the full feature set of relationship properties (Symmetry, Antisymmetry, Inversion, Composition, 1-to-N).
 However, models which are not known to support this property are seemingly performing well as well.

  TransE, TransD, TransH   Surprisingly, the model RotatE outperforms TransH even though the model is only known to be able to handle 1-to-N relationships rundimentally.
 ConvE yielded the least performing scores across all categories (hits@10, hits@3, hits@1, Mean Rank) .
 This could likely be the result of or the CNN of the model not capable to learn the characteristics of the dataset.

 ConvE was the least performing model with lacking about 10% percentage to the best performing model.
 It seems likely that this model failed to learn the patterns of the dataset.
 This could either be due to incorrectly set hyperparameters or just the dataset lacking enough training data for the CNN to infer the concepts and characteristics of the dataset.
 ConvE also took the last place with regard to the time it took to train the model which however should not surprise since this CNNs are optimized to be executed on a GPU, and it was executed on the CPU for this exercise.
 It is however likely that, when executed on large KGs and optimized hardware, this model will outperform the others with regard to training time since it is easier to parallize which was also one of the major remarks in their paper.

 In general most models seem to perform relatively similarly in the categories (hits@10, hits@3) where the range of deviation is around 8-16% between the best and worst performing model.Tthe models seem to perform best with the number of epochs set in the range of around 200.
 However this varies between the different models and if head or tail prediction is applied.
 Without having relied on more in -depth analysis, for example a breakdown of the prediction accuracy for each relationship individually it is difficult to conclude that the support for relation properties (Symmetry, Antisymmetry, Inversion, Composition, 1-to-N) are the definite cause for performance of the models.
 Without having repeated the experiment multiple times or relied on cross validation for the model evaluation it may be that the results are the consequence of an unfavorable training/test data split for specific models.
 In conclusion RotatE performed the best in this experiment, but personally I think that the margin of error is likely too high to definitely conclude if a best performing model exists.

-# ffff

-At the first glance, the car velocities seem to be very slow with no street points measuring velocities above 18km/h compared to speed limits of up to 50km/ at certain street points.
-However, this is likely due to the mapping service sampling the velocities and thus returning the average velocity over a timeframe which is more in line of what was returned from the service.

 ## Real world use-case evaluation
 (LO 9 / LO 11) In this segment the trained model is evaluated against scenarios that are more situated in the real world.
 While the models can perform well and achieve high scores in test settings, this may not translate well to the real-world.
 It could be the case that the models are perfectly capable to reason about some parts of the KG which however are not relevant for the tasks in the real-world.
 To verify the use-fulness of the models a few use-case scenarios are demonstrated by using the best-performing model "RotatE".